YehudaKremer/msix/README.md

 ## :package: Create Msix

-Run the commands:
+To create a MSIX installer from your package, run the following two commands:

 ```console
 PS c:\src\flutter_project\> flutter build windows
 PS c:\src\flutter_project\> flutter pub run msix:create
 ```

-The `flutter build windows` is required to build the executable that `flutter pub run msix:create` bundles up in the MSIX install file.
+The `flutter build windows` command compiles release executables and dependencies into the `build\` subdirectory.
+In turn, the `msix:create` command bundles those files along with other necessary dependencies into an MSIX install file.

 ## :gear: Configuration (Optional)

-This package have default configuration values, but you can configure it to suit your needs by adding `msix_config:` at the end of your `pubspec.yaml` file:
+You will almost certainly want to customize various settings in the MSIX installer, such as the application title, the default icon, and which [Windows capabilities] your application needs.
+You can customize the generated MSIX installer by adding declarations to an `msix_config:` node in your `pubspec.yaml` file:

 ```yaml
 msix_config: